sergeiown/batch_PDF_compressor/README.md

 -   added the ability to compress all pdf files in all subdirectories relative to the path specified by the user.

 -   added checking the need for file compression.

+-   added a check for creating a compressed file and checking its size: if it is less than 5 kilobytes, we assume that the file does not contain correct data and save the original file.

 -   added additional information at the end of the script.